pebbe/AndroidVrKubus/README.md

 In the file `MainActivity.java`, in the function `onCreate`, a provider is chosen.
-A provider is a class that implements the `Provider` interface, that has one method:
+A provider is a class that implements the `Provider` interface, that has two methods:

-    boolean forward(float[] out, float[] in)
+    int forward(float[] out, float[] in)
+	String getError()

-The method `forward` receives three floats as `in`, and returns three floats as `out` on success.
-When the return value is `false`, this means there are no valid return values at the moment.
+The method `forward` receives three floats as `in`, and puts three floats into `out` on success.
+The function returns one of these values:

+    Util.stOK       // success
+    Util.stNIL      // no values available at this moment Util.stERROR    // a fatal error occured

+After `Util.stError`, the function `getError()` can be used to retreive the text of the error.

 The three values are the x, y and z of the vector that is the direction the user is looking at.
 X is to the right, y is up, z is forward.
 The